jonnyjohnson1/topos-cli/README.md

 3. `zrok status` should show you information
 4. Route local path through zrok: `zrok share public http://0.0.0.0:13341` This will take you to a new screen with an https://<url> at the top.
+5. This will be your custom URL that links the front end to the backend.
+To enter it on the front-end:
-Insert this url into the field under settings-> "Api Endpoints" -> "Custom API"
+- Web/desktop: Insert this url into the field under settings-> "Api Endpoints" -> "Custom API"
+- Mobile: Insert this url through double-chat icon --> settings (swipe-left to get to the settings page) --> "API Endpoints" --> "Custom API"
-5. After you've insert it into the field, press the test button, and "hello world" should appear next to the button.
+5. After you've insert the zrok URL into the field, press the test button.
+If "hello world" appears next to the test button, it worked.
+If not, an error has occurred.

 ### Step 4b (ngrok): Set up web proxy